MDAnalysis/UserGuide/doc/source/contributing_code.rst

       Describe (1) alternatives (what should users rather use) and (2) in which future release the feature will be removed.

 When a feature is removed, we remove the deprecation notice and add a `versionchanged`_ to the docs of the enclosing scope.
-E.g., when a parameter of a function is removed, we update the docs of the function.
+For example, when a parameter of a function is removed, we update the docs of the function.
 Function/class removal are indicated in the module docs.
-When we remove a whole module, we typically indicate it in the top-level reST docs that contain the TOC tree that included the module.
+When we remove a whole module, we typically indicate it in the top-level reST docs that contain the TOC tree that originally included the module.